Varig Flight 837

-Varig Flight 837 was a flight from Fiumicino Airport, Rome, Italy to Roberts International Airport, Monrovia, Liberia, originating in Beirut, Lebanon.
+Varig Flight 837 was a flight from Fiumicino Airport, Rome, Italy to Galeão International Airport, Rio de Janeiro, Brazil, originating in Beirut, Lebanon, and with a stop in Monrovia, Liberia.
 On 5 March 1967, due to pilot error, the flight crashed during approach to Runway 04 of Roberts International Airport.
 Of the 71 passengers and 19 crew on board, 50 passengers and the flight engineer perished.
 In addition, 5 people on the ground were also killed.
 The aircraft caught fire and was written off.
 This is the worst aviation accident in Liberia to this day.

+Investigation

 Investigators determined the probable cause of the crash to be "The failure of the pilot-in-command to arrest in time the fast descent at a low altitude upon which he had erroneously decided, instead of executing a missed approach when he found himself too high over the locator beacon."